 Hi!
-My name is Jon and I'm based in Chicago where I teach media literacy, media art histories, net art,
+My name is Jon and I'm based in New Orleans where I teach media literacy, media art histories, net art,

 The School of the Art Institute of Chicago,